dodona-edu/dodona-edu.github.io/README.md

-# dodona-edu.github.io

-Dodona documentation website
+# Dodona documentation website

+Pushing to master will automatically publish this website.

+To test locally, run `bundle install` and `bundle exec jekyll serve`.